tigersizer/cluster-test/cluster-test-04Customization.md

 The firewall commands at the link are not needed because the firewall is not enabled.

-#### ifcfg-enp0s3 {#ifcfg}
+#### OPS ifcfg

 The same change is made to all of the VMs, with just the IPADDR being different: Replace DHCP with a static IP and associated configuration.

-I don't know where "enp0s3" came from.
+I don't know where `enp0s3` came from.
 The VMs only have one NIC, so edit whatever is there.

 ```
     $ sudo vi /etc/sysconfig/network-scripts/ifcfg-enp0s3